smola/ci-tricks/README.md

 ### RabbitMQ

-RabbitMQ can be set up by setting the `RABBITMQ_VERSION` environment variable to the desired PostgreSQL version.
+RabbitMQ can be set up by setting the `RABBITMQ_VERSION` environment variable to the desired RabbitMQ version.

 | Version       | Travis/Linux  | Travis/macOS | Appveyor/Windows      |
 | ------------- |:-------------:|:------------:|:---------------------:|